jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 	- If two people insert a character into a string at the same spot, it will try to keep both edits
 	- Note that these is inherently *different* from consensus methods.
 Collaboration involves keeping *all* edits and merging them.
 Consensus involves picking one of several proposed values and agreeing on it

 Again, CRDTs are a *family* of data structures.
 There is no one single CRDT.
 You can make CRDTs that produce single values (registers), lists, maps, graphs, JSON, and many more I haven't listed here.
 However, they can't represent everything.
 A fundamental limitation here is that there are certain types of data structures (like sets) that *cannot* be made into CRDTs[^3].
+We'll talk more about these limitations later.

 [^3]: The [[thoughts/CALM Theorem|CALM Theorem]] states that anything that is logically monotonic (read: append-only) can be made into a CRDT.
 Non-monotonic things may 'retract' previous statements.

 Now equipped with a 30,000ft overview of CRDTs, let's dive into how they resolve conflicts.

 ### Ordering Messages
 > A small note: this part will be pretty heavy on theory.
-If that's not your cup of tea, you can just assume that there exists a way to order operations and skip to the section titled 'Intuition behind CRDTs'
+If that's not your cup of tea, you can just assume that there exists a way to order operations and skip to the section titled *Intuition behind CRDTs*

 ![[thoughts/images/message-ordering.jpg]]

-There is a whole branch of math focused on how to order things called, you guessed it, [[thoughts/Order theory|order theory]].
+There is a whole branch of math focused on how to order things called [[thoughts/Order theory|order theory]].
 In the case of message ordering, we want to define some way to compare messages such that no two messages are considered chronologically equal (in academic terms, we define a total ordering).
 If we can do so, we've mathematically avoided conflicts.
 So how do we do that?

 Your first intuition may be to just use clocks.
-However, there is no way to just randomly trust two different clocks from two different machines.
+However, it would be naive to just randomly trust two different clocks from two different machines.
 Clocks can drift out of sync, leap seconds happen, and users can change their system time.
-Time keeping is famously hard.
+Keeping time is famously hard.

 If we can't trust actual clocks, what can we do?
 Well, we can use Lamport timestamps.
 These track *logical time* rather than actual wall time, meaning we count number of events that have occurred rather than seconds elapsed.

 This timestamp is just a simple counter.
-For the rest of the blog post, we refer to this counter as a sequence number `seq`.
+For the rest of the blog post, we refer to this counter as the sequence number `seq`.

 - All nodes start their counter at 0
 - Everytime we perform an operation locally, we increment our counter by one
 - Everytime we broadcast a message to our peers, we attach this counter
-- Everytime we receive a message, we set our timer as `max(self.seq, incoming.seq) + 1`
+- Everytime we receive a message, we set our timer to `max(self.seq, incoming.seq) + 1`

 This timestamp gives us a very powerful relationship.
 If `a.seq >= b.seq` then $a$ cannot have happened before $b$.
-Note that fortunately we cannot make the stronger claim that $a$ must have happened after $b$.
+Note that unfortunately we cannot make the stronger claim that $a$ must have happened after $b$.
 It's a good thought exercise to see if you can figure out why :)

 However, Lamport timestamps only give us a *partial ordering*, which means two identical sequence numbers might not correspond to the same unique event.
-For example, both nodes could emit an event with `seq = 1` even though they are different events!
+For example, both nodes could emit an event with `seq = 1` even though they are different events.

 ![[thoughts/images/duplicate-seq.jpg]]

-Thankfully, we can actually create a total ordering of events in a distributed system by using some arbitrary mechanism to break ties.
-For CRDTs, we give each node a unique ID, we can actually tie-break on this ID to provide a deterministic way to order concurrent events.
+Thankfully, we can actually create a total ordering of events in a distributed system by using some arbitrary (but deterministic) mechanism to break ties.
+For CRDTs, if we give each node a unique ID, we can actually tie-break on this ID to provide a deterministic way to order concurrent events.

 In pseudocode, we can create a comparison operation that looks something like the following: